-The HEC offers one of the only fully functioning simulation lab facilities in the region.
-Developed in collaboration with Southwestern Vermont Medical Center, the Sim Lab provides our students with the opportunity to work on an entire multicultural, anatomically correct, “virtual family” that includes male and female adults and children as well as a baby, for the ultimate practical nursing skills experience.
+The HEC offers one of the few fully functioning simulation lab facilities in the region.
+Developed in collaboration with Southwestern Vermont Medical Center, the Sim Lab provides our students with the opportunity to work on an entire multicultural, anatomically correct, “virtual family” that includes male and female adults and children as well as a baby, for the ultimate nursing practice experience.

-Staffed with faculty facilitators educated in the latest nursing innovations and techniques, the enhanced learning environment provided by the new facilities enables students to hone their skills in the required open-lab practice standards.
-The fully equipped space, complete with a nurses’ station, recreates the real-world work environment with the requisite equipment necessary to provide comprehensive skill development in activities of daily living, moving ,turning, and positioning, sterile technique, medication administration, documentation of care, and other competency development which promotes the safety and quality of patient care.
-The size and proximity of the skill and simulation laboratory to the classrooms allows small, personalized study groups of up to eight students to move seamlessly through their assigned learning exercises.
+The enhanced learning environment provided by the new facilities enables students to hone their skills to meet current practice standards.
+The fully equipped space recreates the real-world work environment with the requisite equipment necessary to provide comprehensive development of critical thinking skills and competency in other skills such as positioning, transferring, sterile technique, medication administration and documentation of care, which promotes the safety and quality of patient care.
+The size and proximity of the skill and simulation laboratories to the classrooms allows small, personalized study groups of up to eight students to move seamlessly through their assigned learning exercises.
 Coverage of simulation experience scenarios by advanced AV technology allows for group debriefing with discussion, analysis and evaluation.

 Simulation allows students to practice collaborative learning to enhance the cognitive, social and leadership skills required in today’s progressive workplace.
-These include computer-generated simulations of complex medical, surgical, pediatric and psychiatric emergencies.
+These include computer-generated simulations of complex medical, surgical, pediatric and psychiatric patient care situations including emergencies.
 Competency development also includes pre-programmed conversations for students to practice patient teaching, delegation, multidisciplinary collaboration, and other interpersonal communication skills.
-Students are expected to return to the skill laboratory as directed by clinical faculty to further develop skill in in areas of opportunity.

-- Classrooms are equipped with state of the art audio-visual equipment
+• Classrooms are equipped with high-tech audio-visual equipment

-- Small classes accommodate students in need of learning accommodations during written examinations and provide additional space during computerized testing, such as HESI standardized tests.
+• Small classes accommodate students in need of learning accommodations during written examinations and provide additional space during computerized testing

 Assistant Professor, Lynda Sinkiewich, The Hunter Division of Humanities